 We’re gonna get into the details of how to get more viewers on Twitch, but here’s a brief rundown to help you get started fast:

-These three major goals may seem straightforward, but they still require some effort on your part.
+These three major goals may seem straightforward, but they still require some effort on your part in order to see your channel’s analytics going upwards.
 Without further ado, let’s get into the details of getting more viewers.

 Get more viewers on Twitch – Finding the Right Game

 If you’re new to streaming games on Twitch, the first thing you need to figure out is what kind of game you want to stream in the first place.
 There are tons of games out there, but you can group them into two types: popular games and niche games.
 Picking one or the other has its share of pros and cons when it comes to finding a good audience when streaming.

 These games will be one of the first things you see when you go to the Twitch homepage.
 In fact, these games are probably the main reason why you considered streaming in the first place.
 Games like Fortnite, League of Legends, Overwatch, and other AAA titles have become so popular that they have already become household names.
 Does that mean that they should be your go-to games?
 Not necessarily.

 The thing about popular games is that they tend to have a lot of people looking for streams of them.
 However, that also means that there are also plenty of other gamers willing to stream the same content.
 You and other people streaming the same game will be competing for the same audience.
 Unless you already have a strong following, standing out on a sea of other streamers will be very difficult.